Srv99/charts/incubator/knative/README.md

 By default the chart is installed with associated RBAC roles and rolebindings.

 ## Installing the Chart

-The first step will install the prerequisite CRDs.

 To install the chart with the release name `knative` into your current namespace: